cesilva108/100DaysOfCode/README.md

-# I've joined the #100DaysOfCode Challenge
+# Commencing the #100DaysOfCode Challenge on Saturday, November 24, 2018

 ## Contents